MatthiasWM/IotaSlicer/README.md

 The current code generates somewhate expreimental Gcode files specifically for DaVinci Duo printers.

 * v0.0.7a
+  * fixed STL importer to better differentiate binary and ASCII STL files
+  * rewrote the mesh fixer to reliably create watertight models every time
-  * using half-edges instaed of edges to represent triangle meshes
+  * using half-edges instead of edges to represent triangle meshes
   * remember main window position and size
   * progress bar for slicing
 * v0.0.6a